ibm-cloud-docs/bare-metal/baremetal-provision-popular.md

 <caption>Table 1: Bare metal server selections</caption>

 5. In the Storage Disks section, the Storage Disk is already selected for your fast provisioning servers selection.
-Expand the Add-ons section if you want to add IBM Cloud Backup to your server.
+Expand the Add-ons section if you want to add [IBM Cloud Backup](https://cloud.ibm.com/docs/Backup?topic=Backup-getting-started) to your server.
 6. In the Network Interface section, select the Uplink Port Speeds.
 Expand the Add-ons section to select the appropriate options or use the default values.
 For more information about network options, see [Network options](https://test.cloud.ibm.com/docs/bare-metal?topic=bare-metal-network-options).
 7. Review your order.
-8. If you have a promo code to apply to your order, expand Apply Promo Code.
+8. If you have a promo code to apply to your order, expand **Apply Promo Code**.
 9. Review any third-party service agreements that are listed and click the **Third-Party Service Agreement** check box.
 10. Click **Provision**.
 You are redirected to a screen with your provisioning order number.
 You can print the screen because it's also your provisioning order receipt.